 Forward or reply to an email message

-In the Reading Pane or on the ribbon, click Reply, Reply All, or Forward.
+On the ribbon or in the reading pane, choose Reply, Reply All, or Forward

 For more information, see Reply to or forward an email message.